Heart disease affects up to 15% of dogs. Find out more about the signs & symptoms of heart disease in dogs.

 Treating heart disease in dogs

 Sadly, heart disease can’t be treated, but with early diagnosis and treatment, dogs can still maintain a good quality of life.
 Several medications are available to manage and slow down the progression of heart disease and heart failure – your vet will be able to suggest the best option for your individual dog.

 Nutrition can also play an important part in increasing their quality of life despite their condition.
 Sodium, taurine, fatty acids, and antioxidants are all considered important for dogs with heart disease, so opt for a balanced dog food that has all these nutrients.

 Preventing heart disease

-Unfortunately, most forms of heart disease can’t be prevented (with the exception of heartworm disease).
+Unfortunately, most forms of heart disease can’t be prevented (except for heartworm disease).
 Early diagnosis and treatment are the only way to manage the condition and improve your pet’s quality of life.
 Attending regular health checks will allow your vet to listen for an irregular heartbeat or heart murmurs, which can indicate underlying heart disease.